"Nobody in my generation ever started out in private equity. We got there by accident."

 The 'impact' of private equity is being felt in most businesses and, directly or indirectly, on vast numbers of individuals.
 But very few people know how it really works.
 What is the relationship between investors and funds?
 How are deals structured?
 What are the strategic issues in this fast-developing area?
 How have things changed for private equity since the financial crisis?”

-Businessweek has called private equity a rebranding of leveraged buyout firms after the 1980s.
+Private equity a rebranding of leveraged buyout firms after the 1980s.
 The most common investment strategies in private equity include leveraged buyouts, venture capital, growth capital, distressed investments, and mezzanine capital.
 Private equity has also been described as the risk capital that investment funds place in unlisted companies.

 According to the International Finance Corporation (IFC), a member of the World Bank Group, private equity investment in Emerging Markets stands at approximately $320 billion today of the $2.7 trillion global total.
 As 90 percent of the developing world's jobs are created in the private sector, global family offices who own funds and portfolio companies help build dynamic job creating companies that drive economic growth.